Thailand’s largest handicraft market

 Ban Tawai makes for a pleasant afternoon trip or you could combine it with other sights in the area such as Ob Khan National Park or Mae Wang to make a full day itinerary.
 Another option, if you're already there, is to take a look around the local market.

 Ban Tawai is a 15 km ride down Route 108 if you have your own transport or also conveniently placed on the Samoeng Loop.
-Otherwise Hang Dong is easily reached by the yellow songthaews that depart from Chiang Mai Gate and frequent the 108, but then you’re a bit stuck for the additional three kilometres of side road to the market itself.
-Hiring a tuk tuk or songthaew is an easy option but the price is going to vary considerably depending upon how long you wish to stay there and of course the mood of the driver.
-Around 400 to 500 baht ought to be fine for a return tuk tuk; songthaews which should be 600 to 1,000 baht and are a good option if you find some co-travellers.
+Otherwise Hang Dong is easily reached by the hop on, hop off yellow songthaews that depart from Chiang Mai Gate and frequent Route 108, but then you’re a bit stuck for the additional three kilometres of side road to the market itself.
+Hiring a tuk tuk or songthaew is an easy option.
+The price will vary considerably depending upon how long you wish to stay there and of course the mood of the driver.
+Around 400 to 500 baht ought to be fine for a return tuk tuk; songthaews which should be 500 to 600 baht and are a good option if you find some co-travellers.
 Most guesthouses in Chiang Mai will also arrange transport and many offer Tawai as part of a day trip.

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.

 These tours are provided by Travelfish partner GetYourGuide.